digitalrebar/doc/development/contributing/contributing-docs.rst

 Bigger Doc Changes
 ~~~~~~~~~~~~~~~~~~

-For bigger doc changes, it is help to make a local environment to visualize the
+For bigger doc changes, it is helpful to create a local environment in order to visualize the
 modifications.
-This helps make a consistent multi-page change and enables the user to ascertain the impact of his or her changes.
+This helps make a consistent, multi-page change and enables the user to ascertain the impact of his or her changes.

 The docs are automatically generated upon a successful pull request merge by the
 read-the-docs system.
-Sphinx builders to generate html and pdf docs.
+Sphinx builders generate the html and pdf docs from the files they receive.
 At a minimum please validate the html doc as this reduces errors and smooths integration of new content.

 In order to validate the docs, a prerequisite environment is needed.